Mamadou-Keita/VSMML/README.md

 # Visual Quality and Security Assessment of Perceptually Encrypted Images based on Multi-output Deep Neural Network (VSMML)
-In our paper, We propose a blind CNN-based VS metric for perceptually encrypted images called VSMML metric.
-Given an encrypted image, our metric predicts two scores simultaneously, which correspond to the VS and VQ scores, as illustrated in Figure below.<br>
+In this work, we propose a blind CNN-based visual security metric for perceptually encrypted images called VSMML metric.
+Given an encrypted image, our metric predicts two scores simultaneously, which correspond to the visual security (VS) and visual quality (VQ) scores, as illustrated in Figure below.<br>

 ![assets/architecture.png](assets/architecture.png)